bkrochta/dotfiles/README.md

-# configs
+# dotfiles

-Config files are kept where this repo is cloned and are read through symbolic links.
+Config files are kept where this repo is cloned and are read through symbolic links and sourcing.

 ## Installation